tflearn/tflearn/docs/templates/getting_started.md

 ### Regularizers

-Add regularization to a model can be completed using TFLearn [regularizer](http://tflearn.org/helpers/regularizers) helpers.
+Add regularization to a model can be completed using TFLearn [regularizer](http://tflearn.org/helpers/regularizers).
 It currently supports weights and activation regularization.
-Available regularization losses can be found in [here](http://tflearn.org/helpers/regularizers).
+Available regularization losses can be found in [here](http://tflearn.org/losses).
 All regularization losses are stored into tf.GraphKeys.REGULARIZATION_LOSSES collection.

 ```python
 # Add L2 regularization to a variable